sirrodgepodge/simple-file-input/README.md

   // triggered when s3 upload is done, if this prop is provided
   onS3Load: PropTypes.func,           // callback executed as soon as file is uploaded to S3, callback has the signature: function (error, s3FileUrl) {...}
   // S3 signature getting route
-  signingRoute: PropTypes.string,     // determines the back end route that will get hit in order to get an S3 signature for uploading to S3 from front end
+  signingRoute: PropTypes.string,     // (Required if OnS3Load function is Supplied) determines the back end route that will get hit in order to get an S3 signature for uploading to S3 from front end
+  // overrides uploaded file's name
+  fileName: PropTypes.string,         // by default the uploaded file's name will be used as the name stored in S3, this can be overridden with this property, nonword characters will be removed from the a provided string to avoid URL issues (note that the generated unique-ifying string will still be appended unless you overwrite the 'fileAppend' property below with an empty string)
+  // overrides default string appended to file name
+  fileAppend: PropTypes.string,       // by default a string combining a timestamp and a shortid and will be appended to the file's name to ensure uniqueness, this can be overridden with a different string or empty string via this prop, nonword characters will be removed from the a provided string to avoid URL issues
+  // specifies S3 folder inside of bucket
+  remoteFolder: PropTypes.string,     // optional prop used to specify a file path inside of your S3 bucket, e.g. '/folder1/folder2' will save your upload to '<S3 host route>/folder1/folder2/<file name>', the forward slash at the beginning of this string is not required

   // specifies acceptable file extensions
   accept: PropTypes.array,            // sets the file extensions which the file uploader will accept, e.g. ['pdf', 'jpeg']